alexott/terraform-playground/adb-sep/README.md

 ## Usage

-Requires AzureRM provider with merged PR [#30762](https://github.com/hashicorp/terraform-provider-azurerm/pull/30762).
+Requires AzureRM provider 4.51.0 or higher.

 Create a `terraform.tfvars` file with the following parameters: